Start9Labs/documentation/source/support/FAQ/services-faq.rst

 Can the browser extension be used with Bitwarden hosted on the embassy?
 -----------------------------------------------------------------------
 Yes, but only in a tor-enabled browser.
 Just add your .onion address as the server in the extension.
+Make sure that http:// is at the beginning, and NOT https://, as this will not work.

 I want to use BTCPayServer on my website, but Tor is the only option, how can visitors access my BTCPay on clearnet?
 --------------------------------------------------------------------------------------------------------------------